Updated November 21, 2025.

 So, if a successful career change moves into your top 5 priorities, what will you deprioritize?
 And is that a good choice for you?

-If you tend to have trouble reprioritizing, career coaches can help you figure out how to move forward!
-This blog post explains how.
+If you have trouble reprioritizing, working with a career change coach can help you figure out how to move forward!

 2. You’ll Feel Like A Newbie Again